 Creativelive is my favorite website — and they have some upcoming color theory classes scheduled to stream for free.
 These are classes you would ordinarily have to pay a bundle for; so if you’re interested in watching them, it’s worth it to RSVP for the classes and note them on your calendar so you can tune in when the free broadcast is available.
 I haven’t actually watched these particular classes yet.
 I’ve RSVP’ed for the free broadcasts and I do hope to catch them when they air.

-Color Fundamentals: Learn color as it applies to any field with instuctor Mary Jane Begin — This is ordinarily a $49 class.
-The class is scheduled to broadcast for free on May 8-9, 2018.
-If you’re interested in taking the class, I suggest clicking the “RSVP” button at the top right hand side of the screen on the class information page to reserve your spot.
+If you’re interested in taking these classes, I suggest clicking the “RSVP” button at the top right hand side of the screen on the class information page to reserve your spot.
 Once you’ve RSVPed, you’ll get a confirmation email, and they will also send you a reminder before the class begins (assuming you opt in to receive emails).
 You’ll also have to register for Creativelive (if you haven’t already).

 My Favorite Books About Knitting and Crocheting With Color